elrok123/chat_app/README.md

-# chat_app
+# Chat App for Fonix

 Simple chat app using Rails 8